Member Since 2021

 New York City Area

-Executive coach, leadership faculty for State University Of New York and Founder of TLS Leaders, Loren specializes in developing leaders and creating collaborative cultures for global organizations.
-She teaches women leaders how to build executive presence and career strategies as adjunct faculty for S.U.N.Y. at Stony Brook, is a tenured physician leadership coach at Einstein College Of Medicine and a global leadership coach for women lawyers at Baker McKenzie.
-Previously, she coached and taught leaders at Columbia Business School.
+Executive coach, leadership faculty at the State University Of New York, and Founder of TLS Leaders, Loren specializes in developing leaders in global organizations.
+She teaches executive presence, presentation skills and career strategy as Adjunct Faculty for S.U.N.Y. at Stony Brook's Executive Education.
+She is a tenured physician leadership coach at Einstein College Of Medicine and long-standing leadership coach for women lawyers at global law firm, Baker McKenzie.
+Previously, Loren coached and taught MBAs and business leaders at Columbia Business School.
+Select clients include: SAP, Citigroup, Harry’s, UBER, ESPN, JP Morgan Chase & Co., Columbia Vagelos College of Physicians & Surgeons, Madison Square Garden, Novartis, Stanford University, UNICEF USA, Weill Cornell Medicine, and many high-growth companies.
 Loren has coached for 20 years and specializes in helping leaders to: • Use emotional intelligence and strategic communication skills to navigate high-stakes work situations. • Balance empathy with directness to better engage teams and create better team cultures. • Rise above limiting beliefs and mindsets that hold them back. • Make key decisions on organizational strategy and execution to lead change and business growth. • Learn how they’re perceived by others and evolve their approach to deepen political savvy and influence. • Build their capacity to lead themselves and others through change and uncertainty. • Onboard to new leadership roles by getting out of the weeds and focusing on higher-level, strategic work.
-Select Clients include: Citigroup, Harry’s, ESPN, JP Morgan Chase & Co., Madison Square Garden, MassMutual, Montefiore Health System, Novartis, SAP, Stanford University, Uber, UNICEF USA, Unilever, Weill Cornell Medicine, Columbia Business School.
-In addition to her own executive coaching practice, Loren leads a dynamic team at TLS Leaders that provides custom leadership development academies and team development solutions.
+In addition to her own executive coaching practice, Loren leads a dynamic team at TLS Leaders that provides custom leadership development programs and team development solutions.
 Prior to launching TLS Leaders in 2015, Loren taught and coached MBAs at Columbia Business School.
-She founded and taught Columbia’s Entrepreneurship Development Program, created the Columbia Coaching Program and taught the Presentation Skills course.
+There, she founded and taught Columbia’s Entrepreneurship Development Program, founded the Career Fellows, Columbia's peer coaching program and taught the Presentation Skills course.
 She led Training & Development for 64 offices in North America at the Leukemia & Lymphoma Society, and leadership development for 23,000 employees at NewYork-Presbyterian Hospital.

 Leaders often have many things and people depending on them.
 When every decision made can have far-reaching consequences, it’s not uncommon for some leaders to be stressed or apprehensive about making the wrong call.